ibexa/documentation-developer/docs/templating/urls_and_routes/custom_breadcrumbs.md

 Every breadcrumb generator has to add a `translationParameters` array with `type`, `identifier` and `content_type_id`.
 Always create all three keys and leave the elements empty if not needed.

-If you can't or do not want to use `AbstractWhiteOctoberBreadcrumbsGenerator`, your generator's `renderBreadcrumbs()` method must handle rendering the HTML code for the breadcrumbs.
+If you can't or don't want to use `AbstractWhiteOctoberBreadcrumbsGenerator`, your generator's `renderBreadcrumbs()` method must handle rendering the HTML code for the breadcrumbs.

 The highest priority generator which matches `canRender()` renders the breadcrumbs for the current request.